 - Local pain on the cheekbone, one-sided facial pain, numbness or swelling

-- Blackish discolouration over the bridge of nose/palate
+- Blackish discolouration over the bridge of the nose/palate

 - Loosening of teeth, jaw involvement